In a perfect world, having an advantage over another due to the color of one’s skin would be nonexistent. We don’t live in a perfect world.

 The benefit of the doubt.

 That doesn’t seem like much.
-Especially in 2016 where people honestly believe every American has equal opportunities.
+Especially in 2018 where people honestly believe every American has equal opportunities (They’re woefully wrong).
 However, the benefit of the doubt can mean life and death.
 In less intense situations, white privilege is implanted in the fabric of American society in several different areas.
+From the idea that people of color occupy the majority of welfare, to being seen as a criminal while shopping, there are some situations white people won’t experience.
+They get the benefit of the doubt.

 Does white privilege exist?

-It depends on who you ask.
+Yes, it does.
 The very idea of white privilege exposes the perception of differential treatment between whites and people of color.
 This perception was an American reality until the day Jim Crow laws were deemed illegal.
-This is the day palpable distinctions in treatment regressed to an idea.
+This is the day legal, palpable distinctions in treatment regressed to an idea.
 Fast forward to current days, and this idea is a myth to some and a phenomenon to others.
-The mere discussion of white privilege elicits pretty emotional responses.
+A lot of people fail to realize several systems fail people of color all the time.
+The justice system being one of them.
+So much so that cases are being overturned regarding wrongly accused black men who were killed for false accusations.

 Clearly, there are still race issues in America no matter how much people try to be colorblind.
 The complexity of these issues only deepen as we further ourselves from the day of Jim Crow.
 Nonetheless, these issues are real even when people refuse to believe it.
 Just ask someone about white privilege.